Quantum query complexity of symmetric oracle problems: Query complexity of coset identification

-The final stage of any quantum algorithm \footnote{That is, a conventional quantum algorithm which performs only a single measurement at the end of the computation.} consists in performing a measurement to distinguish some number of density matrices.
 With a given unitary representation $V$ of $G$ and a fixed $G$-set $X$ understood we say a set of operators $\{A_x\}_{x \in X}$ (on $V$) is {\it orbital} if $gA_{x}g^{-1} = A_{g \cdot x}$ for all $x$ and $g$.
-The density matrices for a single query algorithm for coset identification is an orbital set. \\
+The density matrices for a single query algorithm for coset identification form an orbital set. \\

 \begin{lem} Suppose $\{\rho_x \}_{x \in X}$ is an orbital set of density matrices.
 Then there exists an optimal measurement to distinguish the states $\{\rho_x\}$ which is orbital. \end{lem}